Comhairle na nÓg

 - We also developed an After Care Charter to further highlight the supports that young people need upon leaving care at 18.
 In September, we hosted an awareness day to celebrate the work that we had achieved over the year and to formally launch our charter and video.
 The showcase was formally launched by Deputy Lord Mayor Áine Clancy, with music provided by musician Kenan Flannery, former winner of the Irish Music Awards.

-Comhairle na nÓg members thought out and developed three different ideas around their working topic.
+Comhairle members thought out and developed three different ideas around their working topic.

 - Created a video sharing stories of young people who are currently in care and those who have gone through care.

 - Established a needs charter for children in care.
-This involved highlighting the issues that young people face when they leave care aged eighteen.
+This involved highlighting the issues that young people face when they leave care at 18.

 - Hosted an awareness day, which launched the charter and video.
 It also highlighted the work that the various agencies are engaged in.

-Over the following months, Comhairle na nÓg continued to work on and implement the above.
+Over the following months, Comhairle continued to work on and implement the above.
 They were supported and guided by various homeless agencies and organisation throughout.

 Working Topic 2016

-The 2016 working topic for Dublin City Comhairle na nÓg was ‘Education System & Emotional Counselling’ for students in schools and centres.
-In order to develop and work on the topic, we invited a panel of experts on the education system to a Comhairle na nÓg meeting in early spring.
+The 2016 working topic for Dublin City Comhairle na nÓg (as voted by young people attending the AGM in October 2015) was ‘Education System & Emotional Counselling’ for students in schools and centres.
+In order to develop and work on the topic, we invited a panel of experts on the education system to a Comhairle meeting in early spring.
 Consequently, members voted to do the following:

 - Make a video for teachers about their students’ problems and make a video for students about how to deal with teachers and school.